-6750.
+- 6610.
+HR Training and Development (3).
+Pr., MNGT 6000, graduate standing.
+A course designed to give students a thorough understanding on designing and implementing training and development programs.
+A hands-on methodology is used to cover topics on needs assessment, training methods, training evaluation, development and safety. - 6650.
+Reward Systems (3).
+Pr., MNGT 6000, graduate standing.
+An in depth study of the management of compensation in organizations.
+Students learn how to analyze the effectiveness of compensation systems by examining internal equity, external competitiveness, motivation, administration, legality, and budgetary issues. - 6750.
 International Business Management (3).
 Pr., graduate standing.

-Focuses on the unique issues of managing in a global environment, such as the influence of trade agreements and financial policies on the strategic formulation and management of a firm engaged in international trade.
+Focuses on the unique issues of managing in a global environment, such as the influence of trade agreements and financial policies on the strategic formulation and management of a firm engaged in international trade. - 6760.

-6760.
 International Business Law (3).
 Pr., graduate standing.

-A survey of domestic and foreign laws and treaties as they affect international business transactions.
+A survey of domestic and foreign laws and treaties as they affect international business transactions. - 6800.

-6800.
 Synergistic Organizational Strategy (3).
 Pr., 18 graduate core hours or permission of dean.
 Focuses on building the viewpoint and skills required of the general manager in solving complex business problems.
 Builds upon previous M.B.A. course work by integrating the functional and technical areas to provide a complete business perspective.
-Oral and written communications are emphasized.

-- 6850.
-Strategic Management/Labor Relations (3).
+Oral and written communications emphasized. - 6850.
+Strategic Employment Relations (3).
 Pr., MNGT 6000, graduate standing.
-A study of the relationship between management, employees, and labor organizations in union and nonunion operations.
-Analysis of the labor relations process including union formation, collective bargaining, and labor agreement administration.
-Managing effectively in nonunion organizations.
-Emphasis upon the management of human resources to facilitate organizational strategy formulation and implementation. - 6900.
+Managing human resources to facilitate strategy formulation and implementation in union and nonunion organizations.
+The relationship between management, employees and labor organizations.
+Labor/management cooperation.
+The labor relations process including union formation, collective bargaining, contract administration and the legal environment. - 6900.
 Independent Study (1-3).
 Pr., graduate standing, permission of department head.
 Variable content outside of the classroom setting.
 May be repeated up to 6 hours. - 6970.
 Special Problems/Special Topics (1-3).
 Pr., graduate standing.
 Variable content within the classroom setting.
 May be repeated up to 6 hours.